Discounted or Free Internet Access Options:

 Telehealth: The Learning Series

 Watch short videos that delve into basics, and then more detail of telehealth policy including prescribing, licensing and Medicaid reimbursement.
+Search for Telehealth 101, 201 and 301 or click "Load more" at the bottom of the page to see all of their content.

 American Telemedicine Association